AMReX-Combustion/PeleLM/paper/paper.md

 it remains the only publicly available code to offers these features.

 PeleLM is predominantly used to study the fine scale interactions between turbulence and chemical reactions occuring in many combustion applications.
-A better understanding of these interactions is the basis for developing accurate modeling appraoches that can be used to design the next generation of low-emission combustion devices.
+A better understanding of these interactions is the basis for developing accurate modeling approaches that can be used to design the next generation of low-emission combustion devices.
 To this end, PeleLM has been used to study diesel jet flame [@Dalakoti:2020], premixed dodecane/air flame chemical pathways [@Dasgupta:2019] or the effect of increasingly intense turbulence [@Aspden:2019].
 Notable applications also includes large scale helium plumes enabled by AMR [@Wimer:2021].